Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-In this Supplemental Material, we first discuss the derivation of the O($3$) vison order parameter and its symmetry transformations (Sec.~\ref{sec:oop}).
-Then, Sec.~\ref{sec:histo} illustrates the histograms of the order parameter obtained from QMC simulations, where more details are shown to illustrate the intricate symmetry-breaking patterns in the LN and VP phases.
-In Sec.~\ref{sec:vison}, we discuss the real-space vison correlation function and the real-space kinetic $t$-term symmetry-breaking pattern of the VP phase.
-In Sec.~\ref{sec:qmc}, the implementation of the sweeping cluster quantum Monte Carlo simulation, with the constraint of two dimers per site, is discussed.
-Finally, Secs.~\ref{sec:e} and ~\ref{sec:f} present, respectively, the derivations of the QMC measurements of the anisotropy parameters, and the discussion of ED results on a $4\times 4$ system with homogeneous dimer density inside the VP phase and its comparison to QMC.
+\centerline{} In this {Supplementary Information}, we first discuss the derivation of the O($3$) vison order parameter and its symmetry transformations (Supplementary Note 1).
+Then, Supplementary Note 2 illustrates the histograms of the order parameter obtained from QMC simulations, showing further details of the intricate symmetry-breaking patterns in the LN and VP phases.
+In the Supplementary Note 3, we discuss the real-space vison correlation function and the real-space symmetry-breaking pattern of the kinetic term in the VP phase.
+In the Supplementary Note 4, the implementation of the sweeping cluster quantum Monte Carlo simulation, with the constraint of two dimers per site, is discussed.
+Thereafter, Supplementary Note 5 and Supplementary Note 6 present, respectively, details on the QMC measurements of the anisotropy parameters, dimer order parameter, and exact diagonalization (ED) results on a $4\times 4$ system with homogeneous dimer density inside the VP phase as well as comparisons thereof to QMC.
+Finally, Supplementary Note 7 carries out an unbiased data collapse of the O(3) order parameter and its Binder ratio and an independent determination of the critical exponents of the VP--QSL transition; we find that the exponents are consistent with the O($3$) ones within error bars.